sjanahan/professional/resume.md

 * Added analytics support for multi-asset class composite assets in Stress Testing, Extreme Event Testing, and Monte Carlo Value at Risk in C++
-* Refactored database fetching portion of risk model to leverage concurrency improving performance from 3x to 7x
+* Refactored database fetching portion of risk model to leverage concurrency improving speed-up from 3x to 7x
-* Refactored a monolithic codebase into a client-server architecture to support offloading of calculation intensive work to standalone computers
+* Refactored a monolithic codebase into a client-server architecture to support offloading of calculation intensive work to RedHat Linux server farm
 * Managed an intern on a project to distribute Monte Carlo Value at Risk calculations over multiple computers with Storm